Hello-Friendo/FriendoBot/README.md

 # The Idea

-With so many of our members looking to learn Python, I thought it would be a great idea for us to build a Discord bot together as a community!
+With so many of our community's members looking to learn Python, I thought it would be a great idea for us to build a Discord bot together, as a community.

 We will build the bot's core framework together and members will create their own custom commands.